-Affordable Little Luxuries We Found on TikTok for $50 or less
+Affordable Little Luxuries We Found on TikTok for $50 or Less

 This holiday season, treat the material girl (or boy) in your life to a decadent gift that won't put you in debt — inspired by our TikTok feeds.
 One of the most popular beauty products of the year, Dior's Lip Glow Oil, is certainly pricier than your average chapstick at $38.
 But given its notoriety and gorgeous packaging, it's a gift that any beauty lover would appreciate.

-From $50 cashmere sweaters (yes, really!) and silk eye masks to pure Spanish saffron and Instagram-approved olive oil, we've rounded up the best affordable luxuries for everyone on your list.
-Below, shop our favorite picks from brands such as Chanel, Dior, Jo Malone and more.
+From $50 cashmere sweaters (yes, really!) and silk sleep masks to pure Spanish saffron and Instagram-approved olive oil, we've rounded up the best affordable luxuries for everyone on your list.
+Below, shop our favorite picks from brands such as Chanel, Aesop, Jo Malone and more.

 With notes of cedar wood, Mandarin orange, lavender, and rosemary, Aesop's iconic Resurrection Aromatique could double as perfume for your hands.